 Unfortunately, the burden of getting an accurate diagnosis for mold sensitivity or mycotoxin poisoning falls on the patients.
 And while we have the ability to find lots of literature about the dangers of mold, most articles online are fairly brief and specific to many important topics.
-Blogs like Hybrid Rasta Mama provide a tremendous service educating suffering patients seeking sound advice amongst a sea of profiteers.
+Blogs like Hybrid Rasta Mama and Mold Help For You provide a tremendous service educating suffering patients seeking sound advice amongst a sea of profiteers.

 A Broader Perspective

 I am a semi-retired pharmaceutical executive and been blessed over recent years with the opportunity to work with many different professionals that provide products and services to the environmentally ill (primarily mold).
 The professionals I work with have dedicated their lives to helping people with severe mold sickness and mycotoxin poisoning.
 These patients struggle mightily with many more challenges than the normal ill patient with a regularly encountered illness that is diagnosed and treated by traditional medicine.
 Mold sickness sufferers, however, often follow an endless path of numerous physician specialties, misdiagnosis, unnecessary medicines, and endure numerous expensive diagnostics, all without success.

 I currently work with many professionals who are focused on this tragic unmet medical need:

 - A Physician (ENT surgeon) who is thought leader in mold diagnosis and treatment